New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 Three tools.
 One complete assessment.

 Discovery scripts to get the data.
 The assessment guide to run the engagement.
-The ROI model to close the next engagement.
-All three are included for Certified AI Integrators.
+The ROI model to explain the business case.
+Together they form a complete assessment workflow.